SatyabrataBhattacharjee/GPT-From-Scratch-Architecture-Fine-Tuning-and-Evaluation/docs/architecture.md

 ### 2.1 End-to-End Flow

+At a high level, the system defines an end-to-end flow that transforms raw text inputs into token-level predictions and task-specific outputs using a GPT-style autoregressive transformer architecture.

+The flow begins with raw text, which is converted into discrete token identifiers through the tokenization pipeline.
+These token IDs are mapped to dense vector representations using a learned token embedding layer, and positional information is added through a positional embedding layer to encode sequence order.
+A dropout operation is applied to the combined embeddings to improve training stability and regularization.

+The embedded sequence is then passed through a stack of transformer blocks.
+Each transformer block applies multi-head self-attention with causal masking to ensure that each token attends only to previous tokens in the sequence, followed by a position-wise feed-forward network.
+Layer normalization, residual (shortcut) connections, and dropout are used throughout the block to stabilize optimization and preserve gradient flow as depth increases.

+After processing through all transformer blocks, the model produces a sequence of contextualized hidden representations.
+These representations are projected into vocabulary-sized logits, yielding a probability distribution over the next token at each timestep.

+Depending on the operational mode, these outputs are used in different ways: during training or fine-tuning, the logits are evaluated against target tokens to compute loss and update model parameters; during inference, the logits are decoded autoregressively to generate text.
+Throughout this flow, the system produces artifacts such as model checkpoints and evaluation outputs, which are managed externally as part of the model lifecycle.

 ### 2.2 Architectural Boundaries
 The architecture is intentionally designed with clear boundaries to separate concerns and maintain conceptual simplicity.